C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Preliminaries

 We also assume that $p_n^i=\sum\limits_{r=1}^{\mathrm{rank}(p_n^i)}\oplus p_{n,r}^i$ where each $p^i_{n,r}$ is a line bundle.
+The reason behind this assumption is to be able to use \cite[Lemma~6.1]{Li18} to obtain Cartan subalgebras of direct sums of homogeneous C$^*$-algebras.
 Note that our setting is equivalent to the setting in \cite[Section~4]{LR22}, except that here the notation emphasizes the way in which the summands of the building blocks embed into each other.

 As in \cite[Section~4]{LR22}, the following are examples of C$^*$-algebras that fit naturally into our setting: